bmmpxf/suite/docs/usermanual/source/cartography/ysld/why.rst

 Easier to read
 --------------

-Compare the following style directives, both of which specify the fill color of a feature collection to be red.
+Compare the following style directives, both of which specify the fill color of a feature to be red.

 SLD: